 Fortunately, you can get rid of your stuff, declutter your life and make/save some money.
 Some ideas:

 - Sell your stuff.
 Consignment shops, yard sales, eBay, wherever.
 Just sell it and pocket the cash!
+An example of this would be to sell your unwanted phones, tablets, or other tech through websites which help you maximize what you can get for them.

 - Give it to charity.
 You can deduct the fair market value of the items you give to a qualified charity.
 Be sure to record each item given away with an approximate value.
 Ask for a receipt when you donate, staple the receipt to the list of items donated, and put it in your tax file for the year.
 It will then be handy when you go to do your taxes the next year.